9 min read

 Why official salary data is misleading for splicers

 Understanding the difference between base pay, total W2 compensation, and 1099 gross is essential before you accept any offer or set any subcontract rate.
+Verify the project schedule, booked days, per diem policy, equipment expectations, and tax treatment before treating a high-end scenario as likely income.

 W2 splicer compensation — the full picture